rbotarleanu/Collaborative-Markdown-Editor/README.md

 - More in-depth bug testing

 ### Known Issues
-- Modifying a table block by adding some text on the second line beaks the table formatting and then it never recovers (Note: same thing happens to the unordered list as well, probably with any cell that isn't a PlainTextBlock)
+- While editing a selected zone (colored) the cursor behaves oddly and doesn't let you edit anything except for adding to the end
-- Users should not be able to edit the selections of other users
+    + Users should not be able to edit the selections of other users